Athletic training: Working environments

 The traditional setting for athletic trainers is embedded within a sports team.

 In the United States, over 40% of athletic trainers work at an educational institution, including universities, secondary schools, and middle schools, providing health care to student athletes.

 Athletic trainers in this setting are commonly present at practices and competitions to be able to serve as first responders and deliver care as needed.
 Providing care at practices and competitions commonly leads to long working hours, including nights and weekends.

 Also, in the United States, approximately 18% of athletic trainers work in a clinic setting.

 This includes sports medicine clinics, outpatient ambulatory rehabilitation clinics, emergency departments, physician clinics, and assisting in surgery, among others.
 Job duties and responsibilities vary in this setting.

 In recent decades, athletic trainers have been expanding into additional settings such as the performing arts, occupational medicine, and public security.

 Roles and responsibilities

 Scope

 Athletic trainers work under the direction of a physician to deliver sports medicine services.

 They are commonly primary care providers for the populations that they serve, managing their day-to-day health care and care coordination needs.
-As sports medicine professionals, athletic trainers are broadly concerned with the prevention and treatment of sports injures.
+As sports medicine professionals, athletic trainers are broadly concerned with the prevention and treatment of sports injuries.

-Athletic trainers receive formal training in:
+Athletic trainers receive formal training in topics such as: